uhoang/blog/content/project/consumer-lifestyle-clustering.md

 tags: ['clustering', 'R']
 ---

-Recently, I've built a consumer lifestyle segmentation tool for the analytics and insight team at Moutain Equipment Co-op.
+Recently, I’ve built a consumer lifestyle segmentation tool for the analytics and insight team at Mountain Equipment Co-op.
 The main purpose of this project is to replicate a typing tool, that has previously been developed for US consumers by McKinsey's data team.
-This tool is leveraged to design a scalable, customer-centric marketing solutions.
-The analysis for this tool is written in R. For futher details, you can visit [my Github repository] (https://github.com/uhoang/mec/).
+This tool is leveraged to design a scalable, customer-centric marketing solution.
+The analysis for this tool is written in R. For further details, you can visit [my Github repository] (https://github.com/uhoang/mec/).

 ### Objectives:
 - Build health lifestyle segmentation for Canadian consumers using an online survey of 2000 responses arranged by a panel provider.
-- Identify clusters and intepret its meaning via descriptive statistics
+- Identify clusters and interpret its meaning via descriptive statistics
-- Perform pairwise comparisions among group means on profiling questions
+- Perform pairwise comparisons among group means on profiling questions
 - Future work -- prototyping a lifestyle scoring tool to predict a class / segment for a new consumer

 ### Methods